CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

 \subsubsection{Interview and Debriefing}

-After completing all tasks under the five conditions, we conducted a semi-structured interview with each participant for about 10 minutes.
+After completing all tasks under the four conditions, we conducted a semi-structured interview with each participant for about 10 minutes.
 The goal was to gather their overall impressions and preferences regarding different reading experiences.
-The questions covered not only their evaluation of the full-featured CommentScope versus the traditional baseline, but also their experiences with the three basic embedding methods (CS, SE, BE), focusing on perceived differences, strengths and weaknesses, and the reasons behind them.
+The questions focused on their experiences with the three basic embedding methods (CS, SE, BE) versus the traditional baseline, focusing on perceived differences, strengths and weaknesses, and the reasons behind them.
 The interview results served as important qualitative data, providing context and interpretation for the quantitative findings.